worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ## Creating a new project and loading assets

 Log into your [Replit](https://replit.com) account and create a new repl.
 Choose **Kaboom** as your project type.
-Now, give this repl a name, like "asteroids".
+Give this repl a name, like "asteroids".

 ![Creating an REPL](/images/tutorials/23-asteroids-kaboom/create-repl.png)

 Kaboom repls are quite different from other kinds of repls you may have seen before: instead of dealing directly with files in folders, you'll be dealing with scenes, sounds and sprites.
 Replit will do some work in the background to initialize Kaboom and make sure everything you add gets loaded, so you can focus on game development.

-Before we can start coding, we need to upload our sprites and sounds.
+Before we start coding, we need to upload our sprites and sounds.
 Download [this ZIP file](/tutorial-files/asteroids-kaboom/asteroids-resources.zip) and extract it on your computer.
 Then, upload everything in Sounds folder to the Sounds section of your repl, and everything in the Sprites folder to the Sprites section of your repl.

 ![Uploading files](/images/tutorials/23-asteroids-kaboom/upload-sprites.gif)